devgoel186/devgoel186/README.md

 ## Hi there 👋, I am Dev Goel!

-- 🔭 I’m currently a student pursuing an undergraduate degree in Computer Science.
-I am also a Full-Stack Web Developer, with experience in MERN Stack.
+- 🔭 I’m a student pursuing an undergraduate degree in Computer Science.

-- 🌱 I’m currently learning and exploring everything 😄!

 ### Tools and Technologies I am experienced with :